contao/docs/docs/manual/guides/install-test-versions.en.md

 Each time the packages are updated, the most recent code for this branch will be pulled from Contao's public Git repository.

+Each past (and still supported) minor version of Contao also has its own development branch, e.g. `4.13.x-dev` for Contao `4.13`.
+So if you want to test the current state of development of the next bugfix version, you can require this branch in the above `composer.json` instead.

 ## Contao Manager